About Our Ultrasound Program

 - Prepare students to perform effectively as skilled allied health professionals with skills needed to meet the demand for quality employees

 According to the Bureau of Labor Statistics, employment growth of 17% is projected from 2016–2026.
 The BLS also publishes data on career outlook and salary expectations.
-Check out job listings in the Chicagoland area for diagnostic medical sonographers on Indeed, Career Builder, and Monster.com.
+Check out job listings in the Chicagoland area for diagnostic medical sonographers on Indeed, Career Builder, Monster.com and Ziprecruiter.com

 The American Registry of Radiologic Technologists (ARRT) recognizes Midwestern Career College’s Associate of Applied Science in Diagnostic Medical Sonography program as an approved educational program for ARRT’s sonography certification and registration.
 Graduates of our Associate of Applied Science in Diagnostic Medical Sonography are eligible to sit for ARRT’s sonography exam after demonstration of 34 or 42 competencies.
 You can find MCC’s listing on the ARRT website here.

 ARRT certification is also a recognized prerequisite for ARDMS examination (see prerequisite 5 here).

 Graduates may qualify for the Registered Diagnostic Medical Sonographer (RDMS) credential through the American Registry of Diagnostic Medical Sonography if they complete additional externship hours and meet certain educational or experiential requirements.

 The Associate of Applied Science in Diagnostic Medical Sonography follows the recommendations of the American Society of Radiologic Technologists (ASRT) Cardiac-Interventional and Vascular-Interventional Curriculum Guide and the joint committee of the Association of Educators in Imaging and Radiological Sciences (AEIRS).